seriaati/seriaati/README.md

 Your support not only fuels my passion for coding but also helps sustain my journey as a student and developer.

-You can support me via the follwoing services, different services accept different payment methods:
+You can support me via the following services, different services accept different payment methods:

 - [GitHub Sponsors](https://github.com/sponsors/seriaati): Most preferred because 0% fee, GitHub account needed.
 - [Ko-Fi](https://ko-fi.com/seriaati): 3% fee.